Fifa orders Russia not to play under flag

 Dan Roan, BBC sports editor

-I doubt Poland, Sweden and the Czech Republic will be satisfied with this and I wonder what they think of Uefa backing it.
-Are there now questions for Uefa's president Ceferin?
+This was never likely to impress Poland, Sweden and the Czech Republic (who have all refused to play Russia in World Cup qualifiers next month).
+Are there now questions for Uefa's president Aleksander Ceferin?

 Fifa say Russia must play home matches on neutral territory - but who on earth would agree to host them?

-This will disappoint those calling for Russia to be excluded but Fifa will say this sounds like a final warning: "Fifa will continue its ongoing dialogue…to determine any additional measures or sanctions, including a potential exclusion from competitions."
+This will disappoint those calling for Russia to be excluded, and many will see it as a cop out.
+But Fifa insiders are suggesting that this is a final warning: "Fifa will continue its ongoing dialogue…to determine any additional measures or sanctions, including a potential exclusion from competitions."

+Fifa appear to have drawn on the approach of the IOC who punished Russian for state sponsored doping with a partial Olympic ban - of its anthems, flags and official team name, but still allowed the country's athletes to compete.

 Sport continues to react